Shafan-cyber/ai-interview-preparation-assistant/README.md

 ## ⭐ Support

-If you like this project,
+If you like this project, please consider giving it a **⭐ Star** on GitHub.

-⭐ Star this repository on GitHub.

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+Feel free to use, modify, and improve this project.

+---

+## 🙏 Acknowledgements

+- Google Fonts
+- GitHub Pages
+- JavaScript Community